-Stockholm Pride is more overtly political.
-Most of the major political parties have people marching, and I even spotted former Prime Minister, Mona Sahlin amongst those taking part.
-There’s also a greater awareness of broader political issues beyond Swedish borders which I like very much.
-There’s recognition that people in some parts of the world don’t enjoy the freedoms enjoyed by gays and lesbians living in Sweden.
-My favourite “float” is the group which features people with gaffer tape over their mouths marching with the sign “Marching for those who can’t”.
-Great stuff!
+Stockholm Pride is more explicitly political than many other Pride events.
+Most of the major political parties participate, and I even saw former Swedish Prime Minister Mona Sahlin marching.
+There is also a greater awareness of broader political issues beyond Sweden’s borders, which I appreciate.
+Organizers recognize that people in some parts of the world do not enjoy the same freedoms as LGBTQ+ people in Sweden.

 It’s not only political, though, and there’s a fair bit of cross dressing and fun, colourful costumes.